-An assessment conducted in February 2023 deferred the review of Recommendation Report SCT-9.
-This means that the document remains current until it is assessed again next year.
+An assessment conducted in March 2025 indicated that Recommendation Report SCT-9 REQUIRES UPDATING.
+It is still appropriate for this document to be available while this process unfolds.
 The PEBC has a formal and standardized process to ensure the currency of each document (PEBC Assessment & Review Protocol)